 The cottage has Broadband Wi-Fi/Internet connection, 2 televisions, 2 DVD players and a CD player.
 The heating for the Cottage and hot water is electric and there is also an open fire in the sitting room.

-The electricity, Wi-Fi/Internet connection, fuel for the fire (coal, peat and logs), and gas for the Bar-B-Q are included in the price.
+The electricity, Wi-Fi/Internet connection, fuel for the fire (coal, peat), and gas for the Bar-B-Q are included in the price.
 Bed-linen and towels are provided, however please bring your own beach towels.

 There are large gardens to both the front and rear of the property.
 A gas Bar-B-Q is provided should you wish to eat alfresco!
 A single garage at the front of the house is available should you require additional storage space for bicycles, canoes or other leisure equipment.
 There is also parking at the front of the cottage.